 - (d) Notification of property owner.
 The Commission shall send notification to the property owner or owners of its recommendation for or against designation.
 Notification shall be sent within 10 days from the first regularly scheduled Commission meeting following the public hearing. - (e) Report to Common Council.
 The Commission shall report its recommendation, along with the reasons for it, to the Common Council.
-After considering the Commission's report, and considering the standards contained in this ordinance, the Common Council may designate the property as a landmark er rescind such designation.
+After considering the Commission's report, and considering the standards contained in this ordinance, the Common Council may designate the property as a landmark er-rescind such designation.
 The City Clerk shall notify the Director of the Building Inspection Division and the City Assessor of all designations.
-The City Clerk shall cause such designation er rescission to be recorded, at City expense, in the Dane County Register of Deeds office. - (f) For those properties listed on pages 50 and 51 of the Downtown Historic Preservation Plan, adopted in 1998, the procedure to designate a property as a landmark cannot be initiated once a completed application for a conditional use, demolition permit or zoning map amendment has been submitted. - (g) Voluntary Restrictive Covenants.
-The owner of any landmark may, at any time following such designation of his property, enter into a restrictive covenant on the subject property after negotiation with the Commission.
+The City Clerk shall cause such designation er-rescission to be recorded, at City expense, in the Dane County Register of Deeds office. - (f) For those properties listed on pages 50 and 51 of the Downtown Historic

+Preservation Plan, adopted in 1998, the procedure to designate a property as a landmark cannot be initiated once a completed application for a conditional use, demolition permit or zoning map amendment has been submitted. - (g) Voluntary Restrictive Covenants Designation of Additional Preservation Restriction(s).
+At the time of designation, or at any time thereafter, the owner of any landmark may at any time following designation of his property, request that the Commission place an additional restriction or restrictions on his or her property which identify elements or features of the landmark that shall not be altered without a Certificate of Appropriateness from the Commission.
+The Commission shall establish specific criteria for approval of such a Certificate at the time an additional preservation restriction is established. restrictive covenant on the subject property after negotiation with the Commission.
 The Commission may assist the owner in preparing such covenant in the interest of preserving the landmark and the owner shall record such covenant in the Dane County Register of Deeds office, and shall notify the City Assessor of such covenant and the conditions thereof - (g) Recognition of Landmarks.
-At such time as a landmark has been properly designated in accordance with this subsection, the Commission shall cause to be prepared and erected on such property at City expense, a suitable plaque declaring that such property is a landmark.
-Such plaque shall be so placed as to be easily visible to passing pedestrians.
-In the case of a landmark structure, the plaque shall state the accepted name of the landmark, the date of its construction, and other information deemed proper by the Commission.
-In the case of a landmark which is not a building structure, such plaque shall state the common name of the landmark and such other information deemed appropriate by the Commission.
-However, if the landmark is ecologically or culturally sensitive such that the Commission determines placement of a plaque is inappropriate, no plaque is required.
-No person shall remove or alter such plaque without approval of the Preservation Planner.
+At such time as a landmark has been properly designated in accordance with this subsection, the Commission shall cause to be prepared and erected on such property at City expense, a suitable plaque